How We Ship Precast Concrete

 Expandable Trailer

-An expandable trailer is capable of stretching from 48’ to 73’ long.
-This trailer is used for shipping walls, spandrels, columns, and double tees over 55’ long.
+Expandable trailers are capable of stretching from 48' to 73' in length.
+They are used for shipping longer precast components, such as walls, spandrels, columns, and double tees that exceed 55' in length.

 IES Trailer

-IES trailers are a new type of specialized trailer used specifically to ship up to four IES wall panels vertically on one trailer.
+IES trailers are a specialized type of trailer used exclusively for transporting up to four IES wall panels vertically on a single trailer.
+This method maximizes space and enhances transportation efficiency.

 Spacer Image